josephtownshend/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - Mentoring
   - During my time at Makers Academy I mentored two students through the beginings of their coding journey.
 This was a great challenge for me, and an oppertunity to coach students through areas that I too had struggled with.
-It also allowed me to see my own progress and how teaching others can help instill that knowledge in yourself.
+It also shon a light on my own progress and how teaching others can help instill that knowledge in yourself.
+I have written a blog post about this experience, which has been published to Medium and is also avaliable in my `Blogs` repo.
 - Achievements
 - Evidence